 The woodcuts are not copies of Marchant's book but of another publisher, Antoine Vèrard.
 This is not obvious at first,(1) since the copies are quite coarse.
 In Vérard's (and Marchant's) books the dancing couples appear two by two under an arcade, but owing to the narrow format of the book there's only one couple per page — with neither arcades nor columns.

 This presented a technical problem, for Vérard had included only those 30 men, who appeared on the original mural in the cemetery of St. Innocents, and who Marchant included in first edition from 1485.
 As a consequence woodcuts were lacking for the ten dancers who had been added in 1486.
 This problem has been solved, partly by reusing the woodcuts — the picture to the top right of the cardinal is also used for the legate, — and partly by leaving out some of these new characters.

-When we examine the 1515-edition, published by the widow of Trepperel (see external link), we find the following reuse: Cardinal and legate (picture at the top right), duke and constable, knight and nobleman with falcon, canon and bailiff, citizen and merchant, jailor and sergeant, promotor and lawyer besides a triplicate: the physician, schoolmaster and astrologer.
+When we examine the 1515-edition, published by the widow of Trepperel (see external link), we find the following reuse: Cardinal and legate (picture at the top right); duke and constable; knight and nobleman with falcon; canon and bailiff; citizen and merchant; jailor and sergeant; promotor and lawyer; there's also a triplicate: the physician, schoolmaster and astrologer.

 When it comes to the authority, who introduces the dance, the publishers of the 1515-edition have chosen to reuse the image of the hermit and the three dead.
 Rather unusually the words are attribured to Death, »La mort« (picture to the left).
 In contrast, the 1500-edition and the editions of Geneva and Lyon reused the woodcut with the dead king and the authority (picture to the right).